tatus9/pezin/docs/multi-language-support.md

 # Multi-Language Support

-Pumper supports version management for any programming language through a flexible file handler system.
+Pezin supports version management for any programming language through a flexible file handler system.
 It can update version information in various file formats regardless of the programming language used.

 ## File Handler Types

-Pumper uses three types of file handlers to update version information:
+Pezin uses three types of file handlers to update version information:

 ### 1. TOML Files (`TomlFileHandler`)
 - Handles `.toml` configuration files